 Step 2: Validate the feelings and name what you see (e.g. the emotion likely to be underlying the child's behaviour).
 For example, "Bradley, you look really angry today."
-Notice whether the child needs emotional regulation or whether they are ready to talk through the behaviour.
-If they need regulation, support the child to use their regulation strategies (e.g. kicking a football, having a cold drink, eating something crunchy, time in a calm room).
-Then give praise for the use of regulation skills.
+Notice whether the child

 Step 3: Set limits on the behaviour.
 Use correction or problem solving where appropriate e.g. "But it is not okay to kick the door like that.
 Let's think about what you could do instead next time that you are feeling angry."
 This will enable the child to learn from their experience.